-For more than 50 years, the RFL has connected grant seekers with grant makers.
+For more than 50 years, the TGRC has connected grant seekers with grant makers.
 It also provides free access to funding research tools and offers consultations for funding research for both nonprofit organizations and individuals.

 Housed within the Community Engagement Center, the Social Justice Institute brings together faculty, students, staff, and community partners to collaborate on specific social justice oriented projects and dialogues.